Armed Forces of Ukraine: Ukrainian Ground Forces

 As of 2016, there were a reported 169,000 personnel in the Ukrainian Ground Forces.
-The 2022 Russian invasion of Ukraine resulted in massive increases in personnel numbers; Defence Minister Resnikov stated the armed forces had a strength of 700,000 in July 2022, not counting the border guard, national guard, or police.
-The Ukrainian Ground Forces are divided into Armoured and Mechanized Forces, Army Aviation, Army Air Defence and Rocket and Artillery Troops.
+The 2022 Russian invasion of Ukraine resulted in massive increases in personnel numbers; Defence Minister Reznikov stated the armed forces had a strength of 700,000 in July 2022, not counting the border guard, national guard, or police.
+The Ukrainian Ground Forces are divided into Armoured Forces and Mechanized Forces, Army Aviation, Army Air Defence and Rocket and Artillery Troops.
 There are 13 mechanized brigades and two mountain warfare brigades in the Mechanized Forces.
 Ukraine also has two armoured brigades.
 There are also seven rocket and artillery brigades.
 Until 2013, the Ground Forces were divided into three army corps.
 These were disbanded in 2013 and reorganized as Operation Command West, Operation Command North and Operation Command South.
 Operation Command East was formed in 2015 to coordinate forces in the war in Donbas.